 40% of Americans have never left the country.
 I assume very few Asian Americans fall into this category.
 First, most Asian Americans are foreign-born or second-generation so they came from another country or still have family or ties in another country.
 Plus being an immigrant means you know there’s a whole different world out there, and if you’re going on a plane trip to your parents’ home country, it’s less intimidating to go on a plane to somewhere else.
 It’s basically a gateway drug.

 The internet is full of advice on how to save money on weddings.
 None of that advice is applicable to Asians though, who are practically required to throw super expensive weddings.
 Indian weddings are notoriously lavish.
 Chinese weddings can have hundreds of guests and feature a 10-course meal.
 Also it’s customary in Chinese weddings to make sure their guests are comfortable.
 Brides and grooms will often pay for their wedding party’s expenses and the expenses of their family.

 This flies in the face of wedding personal finance.
-How can you say this is a cheap culture when there are no angsty bridesmaid stories?
+How can you say this is a cheap culture when there are so few angsty bridesmaid stories?

-Are Asians swimming in their money a la Scrooge McDuck?
+Are AAs swimming in their money a la Scrooge McDuck?
 Nope.
-Asians have a lot of savings to account for the future – buying a home, having a family, or unexpected emergencies.
+Asian Americans have a lot of savings to account for the future – buying a home, having a family, or unexpected emergencies.
 There are lots of reasons that Asian Americans might think they need to save more money than the average American.